anniev18/CS248A-Final-Project/docs/index.md

 Welcome to Cardinal3D!
 This 3D graphics software package includes components for interactive mesh editing and realistic path tracin.
-Implementing functionality in these areas constitutes coursework for CS248A (Computer Graphics: Rendering, Geometry, and Imange Manipulation) at Stanford University
+Implementing functionality in these areas was previously coursework for CS248A (Computer Graphics: Rendering, Geometry, and Imange Manipulation) at Stanford University.
+__This codebase is no longer used for the course since we moved to a new set of assignments beginning in [Winter 2026](https://cs248a.stanford.edu).
+However we are leaving the code online for the general public to learn graphics programming.__

 These pages describe how to set up with Cardinal3D.
 Start here!
 - [Git Setup](git): create a private git mirror that can pull changes from Cardinal3D (optional).